Escapement: Mechanical escapements

-The great leap in accuracy resulting from the invention of the pendulum and balance spring around 1657, which made the timekeeping elements in both watches and clocks harmonic oscillators, focused attention on the errors of the escapement, and more accurate escapements soon superseded the verge.
-The next two centuries, the "golden age" of mechanical horology, saw the invention of perhaps 300 escapement designs, although only about 10 stood the test of time and were widely used in clocks and watches.
-These are described individually below.
+A great leap in the accuracy of escapements happened after 1657, due to the invention of the pendulum and the addition of the balance spring to the balance wheel, which made the timekeepers in both clocks and watches harmonic oscillators.
+The resulting improvement in timekeeping accuracy enabled greater focus on the accuracy of the escapement.
+The next two centuries, the "golden age" of mechanical horology, saw the invention of over 300 escapement designs, although only about ten of these were ever widely used in clocks and watches.

 The invention of the crystal oscillator and the quartz clock in the 1920s, which became the most accurate clock by the 1930s, shifted technological research in timekeeping to electronic methods, and escapement design ceased to play a role in advancing timekeeping precision.

 Reliability

 The reliability of an escapement depends on the quality of workmanship and the level of maintenance given.
 A poorly constructed or poorly maintained escapement will cause problems.
 The escapement must accurately convert the oscillations of the pendulum or balance wheel into rotation of the clock or watch gear train, and it must deliver enough energy to the pendulum or balance wheel to maintain its oscillation.

 In many escapements, the unlocking of the escapement involves sliding motion; for example, in the animation shown above, the pallets of the anchor slide against the escapement wheel teeth as the pendulum swings.
-The pallets are often made of very hard materials such as polished stone (for example, artificial ruby), but even so they normally require lubrication.
-Since lubricating oil degrades over time due to evaporation, dust, oxidation, etc., periodic re-lubrication is needed.
+The pallets are often made of very hard materials such as polished stone (for example, artificial ruby), but even so, they normally require lubrication.
+Since lubricating oil degrades over time due to evaporation, dust, and oxidation, periodic re-lubrication is needed.
 If this is not done, the timepiece may work unreliably or stop altogether, and the escapement components may be subjected to rapid wear.
 The increased reliability of modern watches is due primarily to the higher-quality oils used for lubrication.
 Lubricant lifetimes can be greater than five years in a high-quality watch.

-Some escapements avoid sliding friction; examples include the grasshopper escapement of John Harrison in the 18th century, This may avoid the need for lubrication in the escapement (though it does not obviate the requirement for lubrication of other parts of the gear train).
+Some escapements avoid sliding friction, such as the grasshopper escapement of John Harrison in the 18th century.
+These designs may avoid the need for lubrication in the escapement (though it does not obviate the requirement for lubrication of other parts of the gear train).